Jolinda/lcnimodules/README.md

 # lcnimodules
 Useful python modules for the LCNI user base

-slurmpy: submit jobs to slurm on the talapas data cluster.
+slurmpy: submit jobs using slurm on the talapas data cluster.

 dicom2bids: convert dicom to bids; calls dcm2niix